youngsikkk/daesanghyuk-lang/README.md

 # Daesanghyuk Programming Language (Shout out to T1 Faker)

-This programming language is dedicated to commemorating T1 Faker, who has been inducted into the League of Legends Hall of Fame.
-I don't have the skills to create a programming language from scratch, so I referenced Umjunsik language and tried to create this.
-Honestly, it wasn't as easy as I initially thought, and there are still many things that don't work and the code is quite rough.
-I'll try to fix it and make improvements when I find the time.
-Thank you for making it this far.
-Since you're here, let's shout together: **대 상 혁**
+I have created a programming language to commemorate T1 Faker, who has been inducted into the League of Legends Hall of Fame.
+Although I lack the skills to create a complete language, I was inspired by the existence of esoteric languages like "umlang" and gave it a try.
+It turned out to be more challenging than I initially thought, resulting in some unfinished parts, such as string output errors and variable declaration confusion.
+The code is somewhat crude, and I plan to make corrections whenever I find time.
+I hope you find it amusing.
+Thank you for reading this far.
+While you're here, let's give a shoutout together:**T1 Faker**

 # DSHLang Interpreter